Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Choose Buffer if you value simplicity, need X/Twitter support, or want a genuinely free tier.
 Buffer does fewer things but does them cleanly, and the per-channel pricing stays affordable for small teams.

-Choose neither if you need all seven major platforms (including X and Threads), AI content generation with real depth, and flat pricing that doesn't scale by channel.
+Choose neither if you need all eight major platforms (including X and Threads), AI content generation with real depth, and flat pricing that doesn't scale by channel.
 More on that below.

 Later vs Buffer: comparison table